Stellar populations and star formation histories of the most extreme [OIII] emitters at $z=1.3-3.7$: Observations and Analysis

 In \citetalias{Tang2019}, we presented NIR spectra of $227$ EELGs obtained between the 2015B and 2018A semesters.
 Between the 2018B and 2019B semesters, we continued our NIR spectroscopic survey, acquiring rest-frame optical spectra for an additional $68$ EELGs at $z=1.3-3.7$ following the same observing strategy described in \citetalias{Tang2019}.
 Spectra of $31$ of these $68$ targets were obtained using MMT/MMIRS in the 2018B and 2019B semesters.
 We have collected $24$ hours of on-source integration, targeting on the Ultra Deep Survey (UDS) field with three separate multi-object slit masks.
 MMIRS spectra were taken with the $J$ grism + $zJ$ filter, $H3000$ grism + $H$ filter, and $K3000$ grism + $Kspec$ filter sets with a slit width of $1$ arcsec for science targets.
 The $1$ arcsec slit width with MMIRS results in a resolving power of $R\approx1000$.
 The average seeing during observations was between $0.8$ and $1.5$ arcsec.

 Spectra of the remaining $37$ targets were obtained using Keck/MOSFIRE on 2019 April 15 and 16.
 We targeted on the All-Wavelength Extended Groth Strip International Survey (AEGIS) and the Great Observatories Origins Deep Survey North (GOODS-N) fields with three multi-object slit masks with a total on-source integration time of $13.6$ hours.
 The MOSFIRE masks were primarily focused on $z\gtrsim9$ galaxies \citep{Laporte2021}, and EELGs at lower redshift were placed as fillers.
 Spectra were taken in the $J$ band with a slit width of $0.7$ arcsec, which results in a resolution of $R=3318$.
 This resolution allows us to resolve the strong [O~{ III}]~$\lambda5007$ emission lines in the wavelength direction and measure the velocity dispersion (Section~\ref{sec:analysis}).
 The average seeing during the MOSFIRE observation was between $0.7$ and $1.1$ arcsec.

 We reduced the MMIRS and MOSFIRE spectra using the public available data reduction pipelines for the two instruments\footnote{MMIRS: \url{https://bitbucket.org/chil_sai/mmirs-pipeline};\\ MOSFIRE: \url{https://keck-datareductionpipelines.github.io/MosfireDRP}}.
+These pipelines perform flat-fielding, wavelength calibration, and background subtraction before 2D spectra extraction.
 The 1D spectra extraction and flux calibration were performed following the methods described in \citetalias{Tang2019}.
-Details of the observations between 2018B and 2019B are summarized in Table~\ref{tab:obs}
+We created 1D spectra from the reduced 2D spectra using a boxcar extraction.
+The telluric absorption and instrumental response were determined using observations of A0V stars.
+Slit loss correction of each target was performed using the in-slit light fraction computed from its {\it HST} image following the procedures described in \citet{Kriek2015}.
+We then performed the absolute flux calibration using observations of slit stars, by comparing the slit-loss corrected count rates of slit star spectra with the broadband flux in the \citet{Skelton2014} catalogues.
+Details of the observations between 2018B and 2019B are summarized in Table~\ref{tab:obs}.